PmagPy/PmagPy/CONTRIBUTING.md

     + This article has some more good information about uploading to PYPI, etc.: [clearest but slightly out of date](https://tom-christie.github.io/articles/pypi/), [official documentation](https://packaging.python.org/tutorials/distributing-packages/), [how to use testpypi](https://packaging.python.org/guides/using-testpypi/).

 - Create standalone executables.
 The process is different for each platform, and details are in the [standalones README](https://github.com/PmagPy/PmagPy/tree/master/setup_scripts).

-- If any bug-fixes were made on the release branch during this process, those changes should be merged into master.

 ## Resources